k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 - Display the Catalog data model as a tree and navigate through its elements.
 - View the Catalog’s elements properties and edit them manually, if needed.
 - Support multiple Catalog versions and their comparison.
-- Search any node by keywords or additional advanced search parameters.
+- Search any node by either keywords or any additional advanced search parameters.
 - View and modify the profiling rules.

 The Logical Unit creation is based on the discovered and enriched data model.
 The Masking mechanism can be based on the Catalog profiling results.